 This video will help you understand the prefixation system:

-HERE you can watch other video lessons about Russian verbs of motion with prefixes.
+HERE you can watch other video lessons about Russian verbs of motion without and with prefixes.